jdiazcano/cfg4k/README.md

 * Interface binding
 * Huge flexibility, custom sources
 * Easy to use
-* Performance matters, the new Bytebuddy provider will be able to compile your bindings at runtime in order to get the same performance as if you were writing the code yourself!
+* Performance matters, the new Bytebuddy provider will be able to compile your bindings at runtime

 #Quick start
 1. Add the JitPack repository: